shams1802/GAME_DEV_SMPLX/Avatar Designing App/README.md

 **Unity Version:** 2019.x - 2023.x
 <!-- **License:** [Specify your license] -->

+### SMPL-X Notice

+This project uses the SMPL-X body model for academic research purposes only.

+The SMPL-X model, data, and software are NOT included in this repository.
+They are subject to a separate non-commercial license by the Max Planck Institute for Intelligent Systems / Max-Planck-Gesellschaft.

+Users must obtain SMPL-X separately from the official source and agree to its license terms.

+SMPL-X Citation:
+Pavlakos et al., "Expressive Body Capture: 3D Hands, Face, and Body from a Single Image", CVPR 2019.

 ---

 *For detailed step-by-step instructions with screenshots for each module, refer to the individual README files in the respective SMPLX folders.*